harhota/practical_challenge_chatbot_assistant/README.md

 For further insights and raw exploration of the data, please refer to the `conversations_research.ipynb` notebook.
 Though it is raw, the notebook documents the initial experiments.
 Probably in the meantime it will be cleaned and re-uploaded.

-### License

-This project is licensed under the MIT License – see the LICENSE file for details.

-### Contact
-For any questions or feedback, please contact your.email@example.com.